alfredodalpra/se2019-node-express/day3/README.md

 1. What do you think is the reason behind using GET / POST ?
 2. Where is the data we are sending?

-On the first point, there is nice an extensive discussion here (https://www.w3schools.com/tags/ref_httpmethods.asp).
+On the first point, there is nice an extensive discussion in [[1]](https://www.w3schools.com/tags/ref_httpmethods.asp), [[2]](https://developer.mozilla.org/en-US/docs/Web/HTTP/Overview).
 Apart from some obvious practical reasons, we'll discuss some more fundamentals one when we get to REST APIs.

 On the second point, an alternative would be to process the put together the response body by concatenating chunks from the stream (remember when we did this in the first day?) but that is not necessary, because the body-parser middleware provides this funcionality already.